 It grows best at elevations of 1500 feet to 6000 feet above sea level and is native to southern Texas and northern Mexico.

 When it blooms (as all agave plants do), a single stalk grows up to 20 feet tall from the center of the plant and sprouts several yellow flowers.
-After bloom, the agave plant dies.
+This bloom is what exposes the seeds of the agave succulent to the elements, allowing mother nature to scatter the seeds to propagate new plants.

 The agave weberi, similar to agave asperrima, can grow up to 4 feet tall and over 5 feet wide.
 It’s bluish gray color looks great in the garden to contrast greenery.